delawaremathguy/ShoppingList/README.md

 This is a simple, in-progress iOS app development project using SwiftUI to process a shopping list that you can take to the grocery store with you, and swipe off the items as you pick them up.
 It persists data in CoreData.

 I'm making this repo publicly available.
 I may be interested in asking some questions abuot what I am doing (e.g., in the Apple Developer forums, on the HackingWithSwift forums), and it's easier to do that if I expose all the source for inspection.
-There was also a recent question on the Apple Developer's forum, "Example using Core Data between views" (see https://forums.developer.apple.com/thread/133370) that expressed some frustration in not being able to find enough examples of working with CoreData and getting list updates done correctly (that whole thing about Identifiable, id:\.self, @ObservedObject, etc).
+There was also a recent question on the Apple Developer's forum, *[Example using Core Data between views](https://forums.developer.apple.com/thread/133370)* that expressed some frustration in not being able to find enough examples of working with CoreData and getting list updates done correctly (that whole thing about Identifiable, id:\.self, @ObservedObject, etc).
 My hope is this project will fill some of that need.

 However, be warned:

 * the project source is likely to change often -- this is an ongoing project for me get more familiar with SwiftUI;
-* there may be errors in the code, or some areas of the code might need with regard to best practices; yet
+* there may be errors in the code, or some areas of the code might need help with regard to best practices; yet
 * this is reasonably stable and does pretty much work as I suggest as of today (I really do use it myself when I go shopping).

 Note.
 The SearchBarView that I added today in the Purchased items view was created by Simon Ng.
 It appeared in an article in AppCoda and is copyright © 2020 by AppCoda.
 You can find it on GitHub under AppCoda/SwiftUISearchBar.
 Otherwise, all of the code is original,  and It's yours if you want it -- please see LICENSE for the usual details and disclaimers.